 What does it mean for Australian supply chains?

 With the new information that many ethnic-Australians are looking to buy exclusively from outlets that have an international focus, it may be up to individual buyers to make adjustments in what they purchase.
 Supply chains however, especially where fresh produce is concerned, should be looking at ways to ship these goods quickly and cleanly.
-This is where reusable plastic shipping crates and pallets can be employed.
-As we've previously outlined, there is no safer way to transport food from A to B.
+This is where reusable food grade pallets and plastic shipping crates can be employed.
+As we’ve previously outlined, there is no safer way to transport food from A to B.

 Is your business prepared to handle a shift towards more produce?
 Contact Eco Pallets today to find out more about plastic shipping solutions.